Statutory Merger vs. Statutory Conversion

 • The results of the company’s voting process

-• Signature of the entity’s authorized person
+• Signature of the company’s authorized person

-You will also need to prepare and file the formation documents for the business entity you wish to convert to — the articles of organization for an LLC, or the articles of incorporation for a corporation.
-Finally, you’ll need to formally dissolve your original business entity, and your statutory conversion is complete.
+You will also need to prepare and file the formation documents for the business entity you wish to convert to — the Articles of Organization for an LLC, or the Articles of Incorporation for a corporation.
+Finally, you’ll need to formally dissolve your original business entity, and your statutory conversion will be complete.

 A nonstatutory conversion is an antiquated method for converting one business entity type to another.
 The nonstatutory conversion starts with forming an entirely new business entity, followed by a vote to approve a merger between your existing entity and the new one.